MarionBarbee/Sudoku_solver/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++

+Mode 1 Example 2:

 Suppose you want to see if the program can solve the world's hardest Sudoku puzzle, created by Dr. Arto Inkala, Professor of Mathematcs, University of Helsinki.

- Dr. Inkala told me "I ran chi square regressions non-stop for a month to create the world's hardest puzzle".
+ Dr. Inkala told me about this puzzle:  "I ran chi-square regressions non-stop for a month on a spercomputer to create the world's hardest puzzle".

  It does indeed live up to it's name!

 Step 1: Download "Sudoku_solver.exe" and "worldshardest" from this gitHub repository.